Skip to main content

 Connectors

-Pick a trigger.
-Point it at an agent.
-Ship.
+Pick a trigger, point it at an agent, and ship.
 Eleven connectors cover HTTP, queues, schedules, databases, and real-time streams.
-No glue code, no workers to run.
+Connic handles the glue code and runs the workers.

 All connectors